 Riding through the countryside of Laos’ remote Xieng Khouang province, we spied verdant rolling hills, villagers of all ages escorting livestock on the dusty roadside, and giant craters disfiguring the landscape.
 For an instant, these cavities in the red earth evoked images of sand traps on golf courses.
 However, with Laos’ unfortunate distinction of being the world’s most bombed country per capita, notContinue reading “Laos: Legacies of War Amid a Promising Future”

-The Enduring Buddha at War-Ravaged Wat Phia Wat, Laos”
+The Enduring Buddha at War-Ravaged Wat Phia Wat, Laos

 While having a traditional noodle soup lunch in the Laotian province of Xieng Khouang, these ladies strolled past us.
 Laotian ladies – like those we met in Thailand, Cambodia, and Vietnam – go to great lengths to protect their skin from the sun’s vibrant rays.